 The cause and consequences of fetal alcohol spectrum disorder have been known for 40 years, yet the disorder continues to afflict millions of people worldwide — about one in every 100 live births.

 Fetal alcohol spectrum disorder is preventable.
-However, one major obstacle to prevention is lack of awareness of the disorder’s existence and of risks associated with women drinking alcohol during pregnancy.
-Opinion based advice and conflicting messages from different studies about presumed safe amounts of maternal alcohol consumption cause confusion and contribute to a failure to perceive the risk of fetal alcohol spectrum disorder.
+However, one major obstacle to prevention is a lack of awareness of the disorder’s existence and of the risks associated with women drinking alcohol during pregnancy.
+Opinion-based advice and conflicting messages from different studies about presumed safe amounts of maternal alcohol consumption cause confusion and contribute to a failure to perceive the risk of fetal alcohol spectrum disorder.

 This charter calls on governments to take action to raise awareness of fetal alcohol spectrum disorder and the risks of alcohol use during pregnancy.

-Governments must promote a consistent, evidence-based message about prevention by supporting the development and circulation of public health information that is clear and consistent: to abstain from alcohol use during pregnancy is the only certain way to prevent fetal alcohol spectrum disorder.
+Governments must promote a consistent, evidence-based message about prevention by supporting the development and circulation of public health information that is clear and consistent: abstaining from alcohol use during pregnancy is the only certain way to prevent fetal alcohol spectrum disorder.

 This information must be widely available in every country, responsive to local contexts, and designed to allow access to supportive services for pregnant women.

 In addition, policies related to the social determinants of health should explicitly address fetal alcohol spectrum disorder; its implications for the individual, family, and society; and how it can be prevented.

 Access to reliable and affordable contraceptives is an important concern.